 NICET's technician certification process includes passing an exam or exams (Levels I-IV), work experience (Levels I-IV), performance measures (Levels I-IV), personal recommendation (Levels III and IV), and major project write-up (Level IV).

-It's important to note that NICET changed its Work Element (WE) certification format to a standard model Computer Based Testing (CBT) earlier this year.
-NICET will continue to phase out WE through December 31, 2017 at which point the WE component ends.
-Individuals who need to retake a certification test, or those who have already taken and passed a NICET certification exam and are now pursuing another certification can still apply and test for WE through the end of the year.
-However, first-time applicants now test only through the CBT model - and all applicants will do so starting January 1, 2018.
+It's important to note that NICET changed its Work Element (WE) certification format to a standard model Computer Based Testing (CBT) in 2017, with the WE component ending December 31, 2017.
+Applicants now test only through the CBT model.
 Additional information about WE and the concrete standard CBT is available online.